 And you get to pay for them!

-High IQ Students and The Education System
+The High IQ Student’s Problem: The Education System

 The modern American education system is not modern at all.